Account settings and security

 ## Enhanced incident details

-The information available in incident reports has been extended to includes:
+The information available in incident reports has been extended to include:

 * ✅ *Resolved address*: See the final hostname and port.